 Prepare video ads

-This has an impact on your video ads that you plan to run – obviously you can explore the channel and its performance with existing vertical video creatives & images that you used on other platforms but it is predictable that tailored video content will be more successful than your standard video ad that you run on Instagram.
+First of all, it is important to understand that TikTok’s audience is way different from any other platform.
+The content and the way you consume the content is entirely different: 100% vertical video format, clear focus on funny short clips, we see more and more educational or political content happening, but we can assume the majority is still just fun content created by teens.
+Read More: How much do TikTok ads cost in 2023?
+This has an impact on the video ads that you plan to run – obviously, you can explore the channel and its performance with existing vertical video creatives & images that you used on other platforms but it is predictable that tailored video content will be more successful than the standard video ad that you run on Instagram.
 The style of the videos and mood that it creates among its users are entirely different from the usual Instagram content.
-Also the navigation is slightly different – liking, sharing, visiting a profile: this all happens on the right hand side of a video which takes the entire screen.
+Also, the navigation is slightly different – liking, sharing, visiting a profile: this all happens on the right-hand side of a video which takes the entire screen.

 Event Setup / Tracking